Yehdar/ChattyBetsy/README.md

 - JWT tokens and Bcrypt algos for user security protocols

 ## DRAWBACKS
-- I still suck a lot at testing APIs (or maybe creating APIs).
+- I still suck a lot at properly creating APIs (it's very scuffed).
 As such, the application does not run too well...
 - Postman's 500 Internal server error is still a huge bug for me that I am struggling immensely to solve

 ## TAKEAWAYS